 A group to promote research collaboration across U21, share knowledge on internationally available funding streams and provide funding advice to U21 researchers.

-During the U21 Research Leaders meeting hosted by Lund University in May 2012, delegates voiced the desire to share knowledge on funding streams which were available for international collaboration.
-It was noted that each member university has strengths in research and the group should take the opportunity to facilitate researcher mobility and collaboration by jointly applying to funding bodies.
-The Research Leaders nominated colleagues from within their offices who have responsibility for research funding and international collaboration – and so the Research Collaboration Group was formed.
+The Research Collaboration Group was established to share knowledge between U21 member institutions on funding streams which were available for international collaboration in order to facilitate researcher mobility and collaboration by jointly applying to funding bodies.
+The U21 Research Leaders nominate colleagues from within their offices who have responsibility for research funding and international collaboration.

 1. An expert panel to assist and advise U21 researchers about international funding

 One of the main barriers highlighted was lack of knowledge about how researchers can access international funding, as many are simply not always aware of the different funds available.
 It was noted that the ability to guide researchers to accurate information and, more importantly, a point of contact with regional expertise of those funding opportunities, would be a powerful tool.
 It was decided that this group should act as regional experts who could respond to U21 researchers with technical assistance and knowhow to aid international funding bids.
 A central, single point of contact would be provided and promoted around the network, and queries would be directed from this to the appropriate member of the panel.

 Many of the EU members noted a number of funding streams which could be accessed to assist with researcher mobility into and out of Europe.
 A number of members expressed interest in seeing if U21 could collectively take advantage of these and agreed to work together following the meeting.

 It was also noted that this group should share information concerning internal scholarships and fellowships, and additionally expressions of interest to host incoming researchers.